 Deck the halls and stuff the turkey – or get someone else to do the stuffing for you.
-With Christmas fast approaching, we’ve tracked down 13 of Melbourne’s best options for Christmas Eve dinner, or a slap-up meal on the day itself.
+With Christmas fast approaching, we’ve tracked down Melbourne’s best options for Christmas Eve dinner, or a slap-up meal on the day itself.

 For a typically sumptuous occasion, Crown’s flagship Cantonese fine diner is putting on an eight-course set Christmas lunch menu.
 East meets West with a menu that includes Coffin Bay oysters with passionfruit and Moutai granita, baked half lobster with black garlic and cheese, and foie gras and barbecued pork fried rice.